PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Texas Hill Country

 The Guadalupe, Blanco, and Pedernales Rivers feed numerous bass-filled creeks.
 Best fishing: March-May and October-November.
+The unique limestone geology creates stunningly clear water and dramatic waterfalls.

 Local Secret: After heavy rains, creek mouths on Canyon Lake produce giant bass feeding on displaced crawfish.
+The Guadalupe bass, a unique species found only in this region, aggressively attacks topwater lures in these creeks.

 Tennessee/Kentucky

 Creek arms off Kentucky Lake and Lake Barkley hold impressive populations of largemouth and smallmouth.
+The numerous feeder creek systems provide endless exploration opportunities.

 Pattern: In summer, target creeks with active springs.
 Water temps stay 10 degrees cooler than the main lake.
+Smallmouth bass stack up at the confluence points during the fall feed.

 Arkansas/Missouri